 Fair value changes in derivatives was a net gain of \$105,170 for the year ended December 31, 2021, as compared to a net loss of \$173,707 for the year ended December 31, 2020.
 The total net fair value gain on derivatives for the year ended December 31, 2021 were attributed to fair value gains relating to the derivative warrants of \$104,594 and a gain on the Pennsylvania Dispensary Solutions, LLC (PADS) purchase option of \$575.
 At the time of the PAMS acquisition, as part of the agreements with Vireo Health, Inc (Vireo), the seller of PAMS, Jushi received an assignable purchase option (PADS Purchase Option) to acquire 100% of the equity of PADS.
 The derivative warrants were issued in connection with the debt offerings announced in December 2019 and June 2020 and are required to be remeasured at fair value at each reporting period.
-The gains on derivative warrants for the year ended December 31, 2021. were due to the decrease in the fair value of the derivative warrants liability primarily as a result of a decrease in the Company's stock price during the year ended December 31, 2021.
+The gains on derivative warrants for the year ended December 31, 2021.

-Other Income, Net
+Other, Net

-Total other income, net was \$8,309 for the year ended December 31, 2021, as compared to \$3,702 for the year ended December 31, 2020, an increase of approximately \$\$4,607, or 124%.
-The increase was primarily attributable to: (i) a \$10,248 gain on the legal settlement of the SFN litigation; (ii) an increase in net investment gains of \$3,689 primarily from net fair value gains on investments during 2021 compared to declines in the fair values of the Company's holdings in investments caused by the general market decline experienced during the first quarter of 2020 as a result of COVID-19; (iii) a decrease of \$10,149 in net gains on business combinations, which related to the 2020 acquisitions of PAMS and TGS Illinois Holdings, LLC (TGSIH)/Beyond Hello IL Holdings, LLC (BHIL); and (iv) an increase in losses on debt redemptions and extinguishments/modifications of \$1,962.
+Other income, net, was \$8,309 for the year ended December 31, 2021, as compared to \$3,702 for the year ended December 31, 2020, an increase of approximately \$4,607, or 124%.
+The increase was primarily attributable to: (i) a \$10,248 gain on the legal settlement of a breach of contract case involving San Felasco Nurseries, Inc. (the SFN Litigation); (ii) an increase in net investment gains of \$3,689 primarily from net fair value gains on investments during 2021 compared to declines in the fair values of the Company's holdings in investments caused by the general market decline experienced during the first quarter of 2020 as a result of COVID-19; (iii) a decrease of \$10,149 in net gains on business combinations, which related to the 2020 acquisitions of PAMS and TGS Illinois Holdings, LLC (TGSIH) (now known as Beyond Hello IL Holdings, LLC (BHILH); and (iv) an increase in losses on debt redemptions and extinguishments/modifications of \$1,962.